 Trustees are elected by popular vote and serve 3 year terms on the library board.
 Trustee candidates must be 18 years of age and reside in the Middleburgh School District.
 The most important qualification for an effective Trustee, however, is a strong and genuine belief in public libraries and their mission in the community as centers for information, recreation, and lifelong learning.
 A candidate must also be willing to devote appropriate time and effort to carrying out the duties and responsibilities of trusteeship.

 Duties include regular attendance at board meetings; devoting time to committee service and activities; being visible and vocal in the community on behalf of the library; and taking the time necessary to study and learn about the library and the social, legal, and political context in which it exists.

 Carrie Foland - Best House Liason

-Board of Trustee meetings are held on the second Monday of every month at 6:00 and are open to the public.
+Board of Trustee meetings are held on the third Monday of every month at 6:00 and are open to the public.

 Meeting Agendas and Minutes

 February 1, 2021

 April 12, 2021